Cricket scandal: Aussie captain Smith, Bancroft admit ball-tampering

 "We had a discussion during the break.
 On myself I saw an opportunity to use some yellow tape and the granules from the rough patches of the wicket to change the condition of the ball," said opening batsman Bancroft who is playing in his eighth Test.

-"The leadership group knew about it.
-We spoke about it at lunch.
-I'm not proud of what happened.
-It's not in the spirit of the game," said the skipper.

-However, Smith insisted that coach Lehmann was not part of the conspiracy.
+Smith insisted that coach Darren Lehmann was not part of the conspiracy even though footage appeared to show the coach sending a message onto the field with twelfth man Peter Handscomb after the first footage of the incident.

 "The coach isn't involved.
 It was purely the leadership group and the players came up with this," added the captain who is playing in the 64th Test of a career which has yielded more than 6,000 runs.